purpleprotocol/purplecoin/README.md

 More details about the architecture.

 ### Sharded Nakamoto Consensus
-Purplecoin uses Sharded Nakamoto Consensus to scale beyond the limitetd transaction throughput of traditional blockchains such as Bitcoin or Ethereum.
+Purplecoin uses Sharded Nakamoto Consensus to scale beyond the limited transaction throughput of traditional blockchains such as Bitcoin or Ethereum.

 Instead of storing a single blockchain of transactions, we would instead store `n` blockchains with the same consensus rules, each with its own UTXO set and Proof of Work.